sentinelsat/sentinelsat/README.rst

        Example: 'producttype=GRD,polarisationmode=HH'.
    * - -f
      - --footprints
-     -
+     - FILENAME
-     - Create geojson file search_footprints.geojson with footprints of the query result.
+     - Create a GeoJSON file at the provided path with footprints and metadata of the returned products.
+Set to '-' for stdout.
    * -
      - --info
      -